quintype/malibu/tutorial/preview.md

 ## Steps to implement the feature

-You need to do the following steps:-

-## Add routes for home page preview and story page preview
+### 1. Add routes for home page preview and story page preview

 The first step of any new page is to create a route for it.

-Ex:- In *routes.js*, we add the following lines for adding routes:
+Ex:- In *app/server/routes.js*, we add the following lines for adding routes:

 ```javascript
 export const STATIC_ROUTES = [